 Note: One drawback of Blabla Car is that it can be a bit unreliable.
 You’re never 100 percent sure whether you’ll find anyone going where you are at the spur of the moment, so best not to rely too much on this app.

 Another con is their customer service.
 We have experienced their customer service as not very helpful.

 Another great app for people renting a car or road tripping is Waze.

-Although Google Maps works perfectly well, Waze is especially good when it comes to living traffic updates and finding cheap gas along your route.
+Although Google Maps works perfectly well, Waze is especially good when it comes to live traffic updates and finding cheap gas along your route.
+This is super useful.

 Note: Waze also offers a carpool app that could come in handy for getting to the airport or train station.

 Donkey Republic is a bike-sharing app that I’ve had a lot of fun with around Europe.

 Offered in bike-heavy cities like Copenhagen and Amsterdam, these orange bikes are easy to spot, affordable and usually in really good condition.